Aargauer Kunsthaus | Aarau

 Exterior view of the museum; the modern expansion is one of the first completed buildings designed by the acclaimed Swiss architectural firm Herzog & de Meuron, photo by Georg Aerni, Zurich

 Internal courtyard at the Aargauer Kunsthaus, photo by Georg Aerni

 What to see at the Aargauer Kunsthaus

-The Kunsthaus is primarily devoted to Swiss art from 18th century to the present, paying a special attention to the work of Caspar Wolf, Johann Heinrich Füssli and Arnold Böcklin; its comprehensive collection includes artworks belonging to various styles: landscape painting, early Modernism, Swiss expressionism, post-war abstract art and contemporary art; the concrete art section is also particularly remarkable, with notable works by Max Bill, Sophie Taeuber-Arp and Hans Arp, among others.
+The Kunsthaus is primarily devoted to Swiss art from the 18th century to the present, paying special attention to the work of Caspar Wolf, Johann Heinrich Füssli, and Arnold Böcklin; its comprehensive collection includes artworks belonging to various styles: landscape painting, early Modernism, Swiss expressionism, post-war abstract art, and contemporary art; the concrete art section is also particularly remarkable, with notable works by Max Bill, Sophie Taeuber-Arp and Hans Arp, among others.

 One of the museum galleries, the collection mostly covers Swiss art from the Romantic period to the present

 Activities and public services